The Mayor’s Ministry: Norfolk mayor has been preaching longer than governing

 Between the choruses of “Amen,” those assembled revealed that the preaching side of Kenny Alexander is not a new revelation.

 Alexander says he has been licensed and ordained since the 1980’s.
 “It’s a commitment, it’s a dedication, it’s a love, it’s a passion.
-It’s been a part of my fabric, my DNS all of my life” says Alexander.
+It’s been a part of my fabric, my DNA all of my life” says Alexander.

 He credits his grandparents, especially his grandmother Ruby Rose Cooper, with keeping the word of God ever-present during his upbringing.
 And while he is a practicing Christian, he says he enjoys and accepts invitations to speak to every faith assembly.